Capital funding is often the hardest to raise.

 - Grants to Individuals

-- Housing Authorities, Permanent Housing, Group Homes, etc.
+- Housing Authorities, Permanent Housing, Assisted Living Facilities, and Group Homes

 - New Construction or Expansion of Transitional Housing